teamforage/forage-android-sdk/README.md

         }
 ```

 The `paymentRef` will be used to determine if it's a capture from EBT Cash or EBT SNAP.
-You'll need to handle a single or two payments in your implementation.
+If you choose to support both SNAP and EBT Cash, you will need to handle two payments in your implementation.

 You can also make two calls two `ForageSDK.capturePayment` to capture both payments with a single action and then process the two responses to determine what will be shown to the user.